Wanda Jackson: 1961–1971: New languages and return to country music

 In the early 1960s, old school rock and roll musicians lost favor as the "Big Beat" of the British Invasion grew in popularity.
 Feeling pressure from Capitol, Ken Nelson met with Jackson to discuss which genre she should fit.
 Because she had her greatest commercial success with country music, it was ultimately decided to invest Jackson there.
 "I wanted to record whatever I wanted to record, but I also understood that Capitol Records had made an investment in me," she recalled in her book.
 In 1961, Jackson returned with the self-penned track "Right or Wrong".
-She initially intended to pitch the song to Brenda Lee, but Nelson believed Jackson could have success with her own version.
-Jackson agreed and recorded the track.
-The single climbed to number nine on the Billboard Hot Country Singles chart, the top 30 of the Billboard Hot 100 and number nine on the Billboard adult contemporary survey.
+She initially intended to pitch it to Brenda Lee, but Nelson believed Jackson could have success with her own version.
+The single climbed to number nine on the US country chart, the top 30 of the US Hot 100 and number nine on the US adult contemporary survey.
 An album of the same name followed in 1961 that split country selections on "side A" and rockabilly selections on "side B".
-Her next single release, "In the Middle of a Heartache", was also a commercial success. reaching number six on the country chart and number 27 on the pop chart.
+Her next single release, "In the Middle of a Heartache", was also a top-10 hit, reaching number six on the same country chart and number 27 on the Hot 100.